Eney

-Eney (Еней) was a Ukrainian rock band that performed its own repertoire.
-It was named after the famous character, Aeneas, from one of the literal works of Ivan Kotlyarevsky.
+Eney (Еней) was a Ukrainian rock (big-beat) band active in 1968–1977.
+Named after the famous character, Aeneas, from one of the literary works of Ivan Kotlyarevsky, Eney was the first Ukrainian band to perform its own repertoire.

 History

-During the 1960s Students from the Kyivan special music school formed a band named after Ukrainian composer Mykola Lysenko.
+During the 1960s Students from the Kyiv special music school formed a band named after Ukrainian composer Mykola Lysenko.
 They initially played unique interpretations of Ukrainian folk songs.
 Later its members were exposed to the late works of The Beatles and started to rearrange works of Bach and Khachaturian.

+Starting from 1970, the band performed songs in Ukrainian language.
+Eney's performances took place in a number of Kyiv's higher education establishments, and their recordings were broadcast by Ukrainian television and radio.
 In 1971 the band split as Petrynenko and Blinov left it to form the new band called Dzvony.
 The band started to experiment in new genres: blues and soul.

 In 1972 the band and their music where banned in the Soviet Union and labeled "bourgeois-national".
 As a result, all existing records and recordings were destroyed.
 After that the band went underground until 1974.
 The members then merged with Dzvony into the new vocal-instrumental ensemble Decorative Trails.
 After the band was accepted to the Ukr-kontsert it changed its name to Hrono.
 In 1977 the ensemble became known as Eney once again.
 After a period of time, Eney broke up and its members either joined different bands or went solo.
 Petrynenko later created his own band Hrono.

+Musical style

+Eney's songs combined elements of Ukrainian folk (duma, kolomyika, humorous songs) and North American musical genres (blues, rock-n-roll, country music).
+In its compositions the band used texts by notable Ukrainian authors, including Stepan Rudansky, Oleksandr Oles, Pavlo Tychyna, Vasyl Symonenko, Lina Kostenko, Dmytro Pavlychko and others.